Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 # Installation Instructions (Method 1: Pure python, non-exe)
 For those skeptical of running a random .exe from the internet, GOOD!
 You should always be skeptical of such a thing.
 For you, here is the first method.
 The .exe is still available, and I will explain how to access it later.

+At some point in the process you might get a Windows pop-up telling you that python is trying to access the internet, and asking you to determine its network permissions (e.g. Home, Public, Workplace).
+Select whatever you're most comfortable with, though in general I wouldn't recommend "Public" or "Workplace".

 **Step 1: Download Python**

   Go to the Microsoft Store and download Python 3.11 [I know this is technically version 3.11.9, but it works regardless]: https://www.microsoft.com/store/productId/9NRWMJP3717K?ocid=pdpshare